-Companies who are used to employ remote staff usually have a certain allowance for necessary technology.
+Companies that are used to employ remote staff usually have a certain allowance for necessary technology.
 For instance, they pay for your laptop or internet plan.

-However, if remote work is new to your current employer, you might not be in the position to demand too much.
+However, if remote work is new to your current employer, you might not be in a position to demand too much.
 So for now, try to solve these issues on your own.

 The same goes for software.
 Check what you need to get your work done, e.g. Photoshop, or SAP, and how you can get a license for it.

 It’s also great to show that you have a reliable VPN.
 This secures your internet connection and makes sure you and your company’s data is safe.
 I highly recommend NordVPN, since it is easy to use, reasonably priced, and very secure.